the3venthoriz0n/MoreBees/readme.md

 Please note, I have absolutely no clue how to mod games and this is currently a little broken.
 Fixes on the way.

-Don't hesitate to report any "bugs" (pun intended).
+Don't hesitate to report any "bugs" (pun intended) and if you really love it, [buy me a coffee!](https://www.buymeacoffee.com/the3venthoriz0n)

 ## Features
 - Bees